seanlodhammar/seanlodhammar/README.md

 ## About Me
-* My name is Sean and I am a teenager.
+* Teenager that is super cool and sick and co...
-* I mainly work in Web Development and I am a Full-Stack Developer.
-* I am currently doing a course on Node.js and Express.js.
+* Full Stack Developer working on new projects
-* I will (hopefully) create more projects and contribute to GitHub.
+* Trying to contribute to Github more

 ## Languages, Frameworks, Databases, Runtimes, Interpreters and Text Editors
 ![Firebase](https://img.shields.io/badge/Firebase-039BE5?style=for-the-badge&logo=Firebase&logoColor=white)